Total Internal Reflection Fluorescence

 TIRF selectively excites a ~100-nm layer of the specimen next to the surface, while the bulk of specimen is not illuminated and, respectively, does not fluoresce.
 This spatial selectivity (in comparison, the confocal scheme excites ~1,000 nm) allows for providing the contrast sufficient for the detection of single molecules.
 Since single molecules are smaller than the wavelength, this allows to investigate the architecture and functions with resolution better than the diffraction limit.

-There are three popular schemes to realize the TIRF effect: (i) prism-, (ii) lightguide-, and (iii) objective-based geometries, as shown in the schemes above.
+There are three popular geometries that implement the TIRF effect: (i) prism-, (ii) lightguide-, and (iii) objective-based geometries, as shown in the schemes above.
 Each geometry has its own set of advantages and limitations.
-This web page analyzes errors caused by the stray light in TIRF microscopy and their interference with the TIRF effect.
-It compares the advantages and limitations of prism-, lightguide- and objective-type TIRF microscopy, discusses the sources of stray light in each of the geometries, and suggests ways for stray light mitigation.
-This web page will help you to choose a TIRF geometry, which is suited for your studies.
+This web page analyzes errors caused by the stray light in TIRF microscopy and its interference with the TIRF effect.
+It compares the advantages and limitations of prism-, lightguide- and objective-type TIRF microscopy, discusses the sources of stray light in each of the geometries, and suggests methods of stray light mitigation.
+This web page will help you choose the TIRF geometry that is optimally suited for your studies.

-In pTIRF and lgTIRF, the excitation and emission channels are independent.
+In pTIRF and lgTIRF, the excitation lightpath is independent from the emission channel.

 The excitation light enters the prism or lightguide, reflects at the TIRF interface,

 and exits at the opposite end.
 It does not use and does not enter into the emission

 channel, which results in a “clean” TIRF effect and a superior signal-to-background ratio.